KJCats/My-Notes/3 - Zettelkasten/Calculating your latitude.md

 At day you need a stick that's put vertically into the ground.
 This is difficult on a ship, but better than nothing.
 Get the moment where the sticks shadow is the shortest, that's the local midday.
 Now calculate this: $$Sunangle = arctan(\frac{Sticklenght}{Shadowlenght})$$ Calculate the Zenit angle with this formula: $$Zenitangle = 90\degree - Sunangle$$
-Now look up the Sun declination and calculate your latitude:$$Latitude = Zenitangle + Sundeclanation$$
+Now look up the Sun declination and calculate your latitude:$$Latitude = Zenitangle + Sundeclination$$

 # References